Website: https://www.mirandadarrow.com/

 How can a manuscript’s first five pages make you sit up and take notice?

 Jump right into the story and let us get to know your main character and their goal starting on page one with how your protagonist is going through life and its challenges.
-I’m looking for a strong sense of identity for your protagonist and a clearly defined universe, not a story set in Anywhere, USA.
+I’m looking for a strong sense of identity for your protagonist and a clearly defined universe, not a story set in Anywhere, Anytime.
 Make sure your character has agency, meaning they are making choices to try to obtain their goal, even if those choices are bad and lead to disaster.

 What can writers expect from working with you during #RevPit, including communication?

 My goal is for the story on the page to reflect the story vision the author carries, with the most impactful scenes and conflicts making it onto the pages.
 If you submit to me, be advised that this may include larger structural changes, so please list any deal-breakers that you wouldn't entertain.
 Note - I would never ask an author to change the identity of their main character.
 My recommended changes would be plot-based, possibly reducing the number of characters, but not changing who they are.
-See my testimonials on my websites from my past winners if you'd like more insights into my process.
+See the testimonials on my website from my past winners if you'd like more insights into my process.

 I’ll start with an in-depth assessment of developmental editing recommendations, which we can discuss after you read and review my assessment.
 Together, we’ll develop a plan for your revisions, which you’ll work on and send back to me.
 Depending on the timing and state of the manuscript after these revisions, we may have time to take another round of developmental edits.
 Email is the best way to reach me, and I’ll try to get back within a day with answers to questions, and will communicate my timelines for editing feedback once I receive your revisions.
-I’m not a night owl, so you’re more likely to catch me at 6 a.m. than you are at 9 p.m.
+I’m not a night owl, so you’re more likely to catch me at 7 a.m. than you are at 9 p.m.

 What do you expect from writers during the #RevPit revision process, including communication?